EWS Labs, Transferring files between Linux and Windows home directories

 Open the terminal and type the command:

-See the following user-guide for instructions on how to use the ews-restore command: How do I restore a lost/deleted/corrupt file?
+See the following user-guide for instructions on how to restore files: How do I restore a lost/deleted/corrupt file?